-A sportsbook's fork is a situation in which in two different sportsbooks the odds on the opposite outcome of one event are exposed in such a way that you can bet on both and no matter the outcome still return a profit.
+A sportsbook's fork is a situation in which two different sportsbooks offer odds on the opposite outcome of one event that are conflicted in such a way that you can bet on both and no matter the outcome still return a profit.

 Examples of opposite outcomes:

 - P1 - P2: Team 1 win and Team 2 win (mostly relevant in single sports).

 - TU (2.5) - TO (2.5): Totals under 2.5 goals and totals higher than 2.5 goals.

 - T1 (-1.5) - F2 (1.5): Handicap odds 1 and plus team odds 2 with the same value.

 Let's say that during the run-up to a soccer game, one sportsbook offers the market '2.5 Over' (total more than 2.5 goals) with a factor of 2.11 (+111), and another offers a bet on the opposite market 'Total under 2.5 (total less than 2.5 goals) with a factor of 2.07 (+107).
 This is the case when, with any number of goals in a match (TO 2.5 or TU 2.5), the player who bet on both outcomes will remain profitable.